PolusAI/image-tools/clustering/k-means-clustering-plugin/README.md

 The elbow method runs k-means clustering for a range of values of k and for each k value it calculates the within cluster sum of squared errors (WSS).
 The idea behind this method is that SSE tends to decrease towards 0 as k-value increases.
 The goal here is to choose a k-value that has low WSS and the elbow represents where there is diminishing returns by increasing k.

 #### Calinski-Harabasz index
-The Calinski-Harabasz index is defined as measure between cluster sum of square and within cluster sum of square.
+The Calinski-Harabasz index is defined as the ratio of the sum of between-cluster dispersion to the sum of within-cluster dispersion.
 To choose k, pick maximum number of clusters to be considered and then choose the value of k with the highest score.

 #### Davies-Bouldin index
-The Davies-Bouldin index is defined as the ratio of the sum of within cluster dispersion to the between cluster separation.
+The Davies-Bouldin index is defined as the average similarity measure of each cluster with its most similar one, where similarity is a ratio of within-cluster distances to between-cluster distances.
 To choose k value, pick maximum number of clusters to be considered and choose the value of k with lowest value for DB_index.

 ### Manual
 Select manual method only when you know the number of clusters required to cluster the data.